+Readers who find your study in their search for literature will often begin with Chapter V, so it should stand on its own.
 Begin by summarizing the study, then discuss any limitations or challenges faced in carrying out the study.
 Some studies may discuss the findings in light of the literature.
 Conclusions are followed by implications for practice, and implications for further research.
-Note that "further research" focuses on what else can be done in this educational context.
+Note that "further research" in an action research study focuses on what else can be done in this educational context.

-- Introduction (no heading) Introduce the chapter by restating the purpose of the study and describing the organization of the chapter. - Summary (level one heading).
-Intro paragraphs giving a snapshot of reason for the study and the methods.

-- Findings (level two) Summarize the results of the study, answering the research questions. - Discussion (level two) Discuss the connection between your findings and the theoretical framework.
+- Introduction (no heading) Introduce the chapter by restating the purpose of the study, giving the research questions, and describing the organization of the chapter. - Summary (level one heading).
+Include introductory paragraphs giving a snapshot of reason for the study and the methods. - Findings (level two) Summarize the results of the study, answering the research questions. - Discussion (level two) Discuss the connection between your findings and the theoretical framework.
 Briefly compare your findings to the relevant literature.
 Also, if your findings were unexpected, lacked statistical significance, or were in some way anomalous, this is the place to discuss why that might have occurred. - Conclusions (level one heading).
-Interpret your findings and make a succinct statement of what you conclude from the study. - Recommendations (level one heading) - o Recommendations for Practice [level two heading] This heading may be Lessons Learned, Implications for Practice, Next Steps, etc. as is appropriate.
+Interpret your findings and make a succinct statement of what you conclude from the study. - Recommendations (level one heading) - Recommendations for Practice [level two heading] This heading may be Lessons Learned, Implications for Practice, Next Steps, etc. as is appropriate for the action research.
 This is often a numbered list. - Recommendations for Further Research [level two heading].
 This is often a numbered list.
 The focus should be on additional research in the same setting, but may include broader situations. - Final note (optional)-a final paragraph or two may be included at the end of the chapter to bring closure.